Frequently Asked Questions

-- We have 5,800 square feet of covered performance area including our festival big top tent and a canopy area in front of the stage, allowing ample protection from rain and hot sun.
-There are also non-covered areas for those wanting to enjoy the sun.
-There is minimal natural shade on site, except on the far edges of the camping area.
+We have 5,800 square feet of covered performance area including our festival big top tent and a canopy area in front of the stage, allowing ample protection from rain and hot sun.
+There are also non-covered areas for those wanting to enjoy the sunshine.

 How many people can I have at my campsite?

-- Cook stoves, propane fire pits and BBQ’s MUST be 12 inches off the ground at all times.
-No wood fire pits or charcoal cooking devices are allowed.
-You must have a fire extinguisher at your campsite if you are using a cook stove, BBQ or propane fire pit.
+No wood fire pits, charcoal cooking devices, or tiki torches are allowed.
+Cook stoves, propane fire pits and BBQ’s MUST be 12 inches off the ground at all times.
+You must have a fire extinguisher at your campsite if you are using a cook stove, propane BBQ or propane fire pit.

 What about smoking?